schmelto/100-days-of-code/log.md

 **Today's Progress**:

-Started to boúild a own porfolio
+Started to build a portfolio

 **Link to work:**